|

 How to Assess Your Spiritual Wellness

-Asking questions of yourself, your world and your place in that universe are ways you can assess your spiritual wellness for relapse prevention.
+Asking questions of yourself, your world, and your place in that universe are ways you can assess your wellness and spirituality in the addiction recovery process.
 Consider whether you feel like you have a purpose in life and can articulate it.
 Ask yourself whether you have any spiritual beliefs or rituals.
 Have you accepted and forgiven yourself and others, and do you reach outside of yourself via prayer or other methods to something greater in the universe?

 If you can’t answer yes to some of these questions, your spiritual wellness may be suffering.